|

 has been good.
 It was a difficult position.

-We were a minute behind second place.
+We were a minute behind second place. | And a long way ahead of

 the driver in fourth place.
 Today was a day